PrismMods/QuartzBot/knowledge.md

 A: It's alpha software.
 Report it in the Discord (https://discord.gg/mAzAghu5Xq) or on GitHub issues.

 **Q: I can't reposition ___.**
 A: It's probably in the "Reorganize" menu.
+In the "Overlay" tab above on top.